frobino/karlel_os_test/README.md

 # TODO next:

-- describe how I created bootable SDcard from scratch (see gentoo/arch tutorials for raspberry pi)
+X describe how I created bootable SDcard from scratch (see gentoo/arch tutorials for raspberry pi)
 - continue with meaty tutorial (wiki osdev) and add clib support.
+  The goal with this part is to: 1) reorg code structure in different projects (kernel, libcsupport,...)
+  2) Each project will then create different files which must be copied to different places on the OS hd.
+  For example, the kernel project will create the kernel.img file to be inserted in BOOT partition, while the libcsupport project will create files to be inserted in system root (ROOT) /usr/lib usr/include.
+  I will have still to investigate how the kernel.img file will "mount/see" the ROOT partition...

 - linker impl a interrupt vector table? see baremetal projects
 - read more about freestanding and nostdlib flags.
 When using both, no stdlib is included -> I have to port my own as described in http://wiki.osdev.org/Meaty_Skeleton and http://wiki.osdev.org/Creating_a_C_Library, or linking a pre made std C library as newlib.
 - if nostdlib flag is removed (and I add a call no malloc), I get a similar result as step2 -  armc09 from valvers tutorial.